-To make you web article visible for readers, it’s necessary that you understand how search engines work and to know the levers of content visibility they allow.
-Using those levers is what we call search engine optimization (SEO).
+To make you web article visible to readers, it’s necessary that you understand how search engines work and that you know the levers of content visibility those search engines allow.
+Using those levers is what's called search engine optimization (SEO).

 When you enter a request on the Google search engine, you get a list of results.
 The top results displayed on that list are web content that’s been optimized for Google.